-Global e-commerce activity is expanding fast with developing economies gaining prominence.
-E-Commerce: Payments through mobile, internet and cards – This has vastly transformed the way of doing business in the modern day.
-We all have come across or most likely heard of artificial intelligence in some or the other form unless some of us been burrowed deep underground for the last couple of years.
-Customer segmentation became essential and first priority and super easy with AI to identify systematic groups of customers to make marketing more precise.
+eCommerce – Global e-commerce activity is expanding fast, with developing economies gaining prominence.
+E-Commerce: Payments through mobile, the internet, and cards This has vastly transformed the way we do business in the modern era.
+We have all come across or most likely heard of artificial intelligence in some form or another, unless some of us have been burrowed deep underground for the last couple of years.
+Customer segmentation became an essential and first priority, and it became super easy with AI to identify systematic groups of customers to make marketing more precise.

 MFS-Twisted

-The machine learning are now tightly pack with emerging learning inferences and other functions of ecommerce.
-The probability of the users who are going to make purchase for the given time interval that makes you powerful in terms of targeting right customers to optimise marketing budget.
-On the basis of traditional comparison shopping method, trains the back propagation neural networks.
-Relative to the traditional manual and subjective evaluation, this method can greatly extend auto evaluation and reduce the arbitrary of the manual evaluation, thereby increasing the objectivity and accuracy of the evaluation.
+Machine learning is now tightly packed with emerging learning inferences and other functions of e-commerce.
+The probability of the users who are going to make a purchase for the given time interval is what makes you powerful in terms of targeting the right customers to optimize your marketing budget.
+On the basis of the traditional comparison shopping method, it trains the back propagation neural networks.
+Relative to traditional manual and subjective evaluation, this method can greatly extend auto-evaluation and reduce the arbitrary nature of manual evaluation, thereby increasing the objectivity and accuracy of the evaluation.

-Within the past few years, online businesses have grown rapidly with business-to-consumer electronic-commerce (e-commerce) sales growing to 21.1 per cent.
-According to an independent market research company e-marketer, e-commerce based transactions hit US$1 trillion for the first time in 2012, there after no look back.
-In 2016 it got exponential growth over 2012 and 2017 figures till Sept equally critical is delivering this performance with reduced silicon (all grey & thin areas) area and industry power consumption.
-It also adopts the growth-oriented method of network structure to decrease the learning error.
-And the sequence of search results is reorganized based on the information, to provide users with the personalized shopping guide service to meet their needs.
+Within the past few years, online businesses have grown rapidly, with business-to-consumer electronic commerce (e-commerce) sales growing by 21.1 percent.
+According to an independent market research company, e-marketer, e-commerce-based transactions hit US$1 trillion for the first time in 2012, with no look back.
+In 2016, it had exponential growth over 2012 and 2017 figures until September.
+Equally critical is delivering this performance with reduced silicon (all gray and thin areas) area and industry power consumption.
+It also adopts the growth-oriented method of network structure to decrease learning errors.
+And the sequence of search results is reorganized based on the information to provide users with a personalized shopping guide service that meets their needs.

-Scalability both within and between the product families filled with or backed by artificial intelligence technologies was also a key consideration in their development.
-Thriving economies like India and China’s forecast that the growth in digital shopper will be expanding enormously as the number of people who buy goods online is expected to go four folds between 2015 and 2018.
-AI made predictions easy to know when customers will stop using a service to analyze potential reasons and allow for countermeasures.
-Sentiment analysis evaluate the public perception of a product based on sources like social media.
-Sequence mining technique applied to user’s navigation behaviour, to discover patterns in the navigation of websites.
+Scalability, both within and between the product families filled with or backed by artificial intelligence technologies, was also a key consideration in their development.
+Thriving economies like India and China forecast that the growth of digital shoppers will expand enormously as the number of people who buy goods online is expected to go fourfold between 2015 and 2018.
+AI makes it easy to know when customers will stop using a service, analyze potential reasons, and allow for countermeasures.
+Sentiment analysis evaluates the public’s perception of a product based on sources like social media.
+The sequence mining technique is applied to users’ navigation behavior to discover patterns in the navigation of websites.

-The research on Indian eCommerce market recently revealed that Indian ecommerce grew by 31.4 per cent last 3 months, reaching a total market value of more than US$2.1 trillion.
-As on date most of the top e-commerce companies are from the India, United States and China.
-Using AI to provide personal touch for the customer journey always result in huge value-add to merchants.
-Merchant / sellers / retailers that have implemented the magical “personal touch” backed by AI strategically see sales gains of about 10% extra over others.
-Using the footstep graph to visualize the user’s click-stream data and any interesting pattern can be detected more easily and quickly.
+Research on the Indian eCommerce market recently revealed that Indian e-commerce grew by 31.4% in the last 3 months, reaching a ttal market value of more than US$2.1 trillion.
+As of today, most of the top e-commerce companies are from India, the United States, and China.
+Using AI to provide a personal touch to the customer journey always results in a huge value-add for merchants.
+Merchants, sellers, and retailers that have implemented the magical “personal touch” backed by AI strategically see sales gains of about 10% over others.
+Using the footstep graph to visualize the user’s click-stream data, any interesting pattern can be detected more easily and quickly.

 Artificial intelligence is the epicenter of eCommerce for thriving economies – But who is reaping the real rewards?

-Africa’s ecommerce contribution to GDP remains low (half the levels seen in emerging economies from other continents).
-Although most micro and small enterprises in developing countries have yet to start buying or selling products online, recent developments are expanding but there is significant variation among individual countries.
-Senegal, Nigeria, Morocco, South Africa, Mozambique, Ghana and Kenya (top 7 ecommerce countries on the African continent.
-Despite a slow start, Africa’s digital development is on the rise and accelerating at full throttle.
+Africa’s e-commerce contribution to GDP remains low (half the levels seen in emerging economies on other continents).
+Although most micro and small enterprises in developing countries have yet to start buying or selling products online, recent developments are expanding, but there is significant variation among individual countries.
+Senegal, Nigeria, Morocco, South Africa, Mozambique, Ghana, and Kenya (the top 7 e-commerce countries on the African continent): despite a slow start, Africa’s digital development is on the rise and accelerating at full throttle.

-Though not the continent’s largest economies) have Africa’s highest ecommerce contribution to their GDPs, and governments in the said countries have made concerted efforts to stimulate internet demand.
-Artificial technologies can help in learning and earning more profits and tup-up sales It could also boost profitability rates 59% in the wholesale and retail industries by 2035.
-Machine learning helps in reducing the required efforts bandwidth between the buyer, seller and manufacturers such bandwidth reductions also reduce the cost and required time.
+Though not the continent’s largest economies, they have Africa’s highest e-commerce contribution to their GDPs, and governments in the said countries have made concerted efforts to stimulate internet demand.
+Artificial technologies can help in learning, earning more profits, and boosting sales.
+It could also boost profitability rates by 59% in the wholesale and retail industries by 2035.
+Machine learning helps reduce the required effort and bandwidth between the buyer, seller, and manufacturer.
+Such bandwidth reductions also reduce the cost and required time.

-Consumption of goods goes high even at buyer side because what is bought was needed the most.
-An empirical research approach can predict and categorize the users’ navigation behaviour much better with high accuracy rather then just trying to repeat past for future.
-What Artificial Intelligence means to eCommerce means to African Economies As per PwC, business leaders believe AI is going to be fundamental in the future.
+Consumption of goods goes up even at the buyer’s end because what is bought is needed the most.
+An empirical research approach can predict and categorize the users’ navigation behavior much better with high accuracy than just trying to repeat the past for the future.
+What artificial intelligence means to eCommerce means to African economies As per PwC, business leaders believe AI is going to be fundamental in the future.
 In fact, 72% termed it a “business advantage.”
-In eCommerce AI based technologies like Big Data, Machine Learning, Neural Networks, Data Science, Bots and Deep Learning (mainly for secured online payments) are currently buzzwords.
+In eCommerce, AI-based technologies like big data, machine learning, neural networks, data science, bots, and deep learning (mainly for secured online payments) are currently buzzwords.

-To deduce this statement that males who had went out to buy blue shirt also tend to black trouser as well.
-Illustrating a novel sequence mining approach to identify pre-designated user navigation patterns automatically and integrates back-propagation network (BPN) model smoothly.
-Different consumers have varying, and often very specific, requirements for product, needs, expect performance, cost of consumption, silicon wafer thin kind of cost for best thing in mind and other parameters.
+To deduce from this statement, males who went out to buy blue shirts also tend to buy black trousers.
+Illustrating a novel sequence mining approach to automatically identify pre-designated user navigation patterns and seamlessly integrate the back-propagation network (BPN) model Different consumers have varying, and often very specific, requirements for products, needs, expected performance, cost of consumption, the silicon wafer thin kind of cost for the best thing in mind, and other parameters.

 By 2025, the artificial intelligence market will surpass $100 billion.
-Finally, the report weighs the pros and cons of strategies retailers can take to successfully execute AI technologies in their organization.
-According to some business Insider suggestions that as much as 85% of customer interactions will be managed without a human by as soon as 2020.
-Along with the required size of the frame buffer in ecommerce artificial intelligence has implications in terms of the amount, type and speed of processing of order needed in the design;
+Finally, the report weighs the pros and cons of strategies retailers can take to successfully implement AI technologies in their organizations.
+According to some business insider suggestions, as much as 85% of customer interactions will be managed without a human by as early as 2020.
+Along with the required size of the frame buffer in e-commerce, artificial intelligence has implications in terms of the amount, type, and speed of processing of orders needed in the design.

-The baseline specifications for any customer interaction interface on ecommerce portal like all areas of search i.e. ranking, query understanding, query expansion, related queries are explained to machines at backend using best algorithms.
+The baseline specifications for any customer interaction interface on an e-commerce portal, like all areas of search, i.e., ranking, query understanding, query expansion, and related queries, are explained to machines at the backend using the best algorithms.
 Once these parameters are determined, the complexity of machine tasks, along with deep learning and other computation tasks, to be supported determines which product family (and member of a given family) is appropriate in a particular situation.

-Dramatically better on-site merchandising i.e. with this, this product goes or customer who bought this has also shown interest in this etc or simply called recommendation are the key drivers of any ecommerce business.
-To safe guard the business from anti social elements deep learning helps in fraud detection, prevention, velocity measure and makes better business decisions with deep understanding of entity resolution (avoid multiple accounts of same person), Image recognition and understanding, Concept extraction, sentiment and trend analysis makes buyers life easy to choose and buy.
-More the data more the issues and the harder it is to check for inconsistencies.
+Dramatically better on-site merchandising, i.e., with this, this product goes, or the customer who bought this has also shown interest in this, etc., or simply called recommendation,” are the key drivers of any e-commerce business.
+To protect the business from anti-social elements Deep learning helps in fraud detection, prevention, velocity measurement, and making better business decisions with a deep understanding of entity resolution (avoid multiple accounts of the same person), image recognition and understanding, concept extraction, sentiment, and trend analysis.
+This makes buyers’ lives easier to choose and buy.
+The more data there is, the more issues there are, and the harder it is to check for inconsistencies.

-Customer support via bots and customer logistic needs by giving best anticipatory shipping ands cost of it ship a product before an order is placed and time estimation, supply and demand analysis and forecast.
-Wallet management and funding source optimization.
-Various scheduling and optimal resource allocation.
-The applications mentioned above are only a small selection of what machine learning can do for e-commerce, but there are plenty of other options, such as Likelihood to Purchase, inventory forecast to make production and distribution more efficient by predicting market demands, interest clustering and the list is endless.
+Customer support via bots and customer logistic needs by giving the best anticipatory shipping and cost of shipping a product before an order is placed, time estimation, supply and demand analysis, and forecast Wallet management and funding source optimization Various scheduling methods and optimal resource allocation The applications mentioned above are only a small selection of what machine learning can do for e-commerce, but there are plenty of other options, such as likelihood to purchase, inventory forecasting to make production and distribution more efficient by predicting market demands, interest clustering, and the list is endless.

-In 2012, Senegal reported a 3.3% (ecommerce) contribution to its GDP against Sweden’s figure of 6.3%.
-Africa as a continent has become more connected with new applications, platforms and services making e-commerce more accessible and easier to navigate, thereby lowering barriers to entry.
-Clustering e-commerce customers with respect to their interest (the product/category or a specific item).
-Furthermore, merchants can easily target the right customer to take an action for a certain products and categories i.e. automatically sort products into categories to speed up inventory management and improve customer navigation.
+In 2012, Senegal reported a 3.3% (e-commerce) contribution to its GDP, compared to Sweden’s figure of 6.3%.
+Africa as a continent has become more connected with new applications, platforms, and services, making e-commerce more accessible and easier to navigate, thereby lowering barriers to entry.
+Clustering e-commerce customers with respect to their interest (the product, category, or specific item).
+Furthermore, merchants can easily target the right customer to take action for certain products and categories, i.e., automatically sort products into categories to speed up inventory management and improve customer navigation.

 New digital products such as mobile applications and games with mobile payments at the backend are delivering new growth areas for developing countries.
 Other initiatives are already producing innovative web-based applications and dynamic new business models.
 For now, the internet in Africa remains a wide-open space where companies can capture large opportunities if they move rapidly and decisively.